What is Latisse?

-Apply the medicine directly to the skin of your upper eyelid at the base of your eyelashes.
+Apply Latisse drops directly to the skin of your upper eyelid at the base of your eyelashes.
 Do not use on the lower eyelid.
-Use a clean tissue to gently blot any medicine that drips from your eyelids.

 It may take up to 2 months before your lash growth improves.
 The effects of this medicine are not permanent.
 Your eyelash growth will return to its pretreatment levels after you stop using Latisse.

-Store Latisse at room temperature away from moisture and heat.
+Store at cool room temperature away from moisture and heat.
 Keep the bottle tightly closed when not in use.

 What happens if I miss a dose?